rkm-ravi94/awesome-devops-interview/gcp.md

 #### Question: Difference between the above two ?
-**Answer:**
+**Answer:**<br>
-    **Workload Identity**: Allows GCP workloads to assume identities in a secure manner for accessing GCP resources without using service account keys.
+**Workload Identity**: Allows GCP workloads to assume identities in a secure manner for accessing GCP resources without using service account keys.<br>
 **Workload Identity Federation**: Expands the capabilities of Workload Identity by allowing integration with external identity providers, enabling a broader range of identity systems for accessing GCP resources securely.

 #### Question: How do you enables logging for GCP resources ?